-An Auto Color Rule is applied to the links in the diagram.
-You can modify the settings of the rule by clicking the brush icon next to the Color field, or going to the Look section of the Properties panel and selecting Auto Color Rule.
-For example, click the brush icon to the right of the field and change the Distribution to Equal Distribution and adjust the colors.
+An Auto Color Rule is applied automatically to the links in the diagram.
+You can change the settings of the rule by clicking the brush icon next to Color, or finding it in the Look tab of the Properties window under Links.
+For example, change Distribution to Equal Distribution and adjust the colors.

 6. Change labels and tooltips

-Under the Text section of the Properties panel, you can customize the Label Text and Tooltip Text properties for both the links and the nodes.
+In the Text tab of the Properties window, you can customize the Label Text and Tooltip Text properties for both the links and the nodes.